milkshakechat/cloudfns/wallet-gateway/setup.md

 Note that this only deploys your resources.
 The actual API gateway is not yet deployed and you can do that manually in the AWS console `API Gateway`.
 You must pick a stage to deploy to (prod, stagin, dev, etc.)

+You'll need to also need to set `WALLET_GATEWAY_BASE64_KEY` env variable in the aws lambda console.
+Only for the `auth-validator` lambda function.

 ## Invokation

 After you deploy your API Gateway, you can invoke it with the below following command.
 Note how the format `https://${api-id}.execute-api.${region}.amazonaws.com/${stage}/${path}` is used.